remarkablemark/remarkablemark.github.io/_posts/2016/2016-09-16-create-symlink.md

 ln -s path/to/source path/to/target
 ```

-You will now have the following:
+You'll now have the following:

 ```
 .